MyTooliT/ICOc/ReadMe.md

 1. Connect the power injector
    1. to the PCAN adapter, and
-   2. the power supply unit
+   2. the power supply unit.
-2. Connect the USB connector of the PCAN adapter to your computer
+2. Connect the USB connector of the PCAN adapter to your computer.
 3. Make sure that your SHA/STH is connected to a power source.
 For an STH this usually means that you should check that the battery is (fully) charged.

 <a name="section:software"></a>